JetBrains/kotlin/kotlin-native/NEW_MM.md

 A few precautions:
 * As with the previous MM, memory is not reclaimed eagerly: an object is reclaimed only when GC happens.
 This extends to Swift/ObjC objects that crossed interop boundary into Kotlin/Native.
 * `AtomicReference` from `kotlin.native.concurrent` still requires freezing the `value`.
 Instead, you can use `FreezableAtomicReference` or `AtomicRef` from `atomicfu`. _Note that `atomicfu` has not reached 1.x yet_.
-* `deinit` on Swift/ObjC objects (and the objects referred to by them) will be called on a different thread if these objects cross interop boundary into Kotlin/Native.
+* `deinit` on Swift/ObjC objects (and the objects they refer to) will be called on a different thread if these objects cross interop boundary into Kotlin/Native.
 * When calling Kotlin suspend functions from Swift, completion handlers might be called on threads other than the main.

 Together with the new MM, we're bringing in another set of changes:
 * Global properties are initialized lazily when the file they are defined in is first accessed.
 Previously global properties were initialized at the program startup.
 This is in line with Kotlin/JVM.
   As a workaround, properties that must be initialized at the program start can be marked with `@EagerInitialization`.
 Before using, consult the docs for `@EagerInitialization`.
 * `by lazy {}` properties support thread-safety modes and do not handle unbounded recursion.
 This is in line with Kotlin/JVM.
-* Exceptions that escape `operation` in `Worker.executeAfter` are processed like in other parts of the runtime: by trying to execute a user-defined unhandled exception hook or terminating the program if the hook was not found or failed with exception itself.
+* Exceptions that escape `operation` in `Worker.executeAfter` are processed like in other parts of the runtime: by trying to execute a user-defined unhandled exception hook or terminating the program if the hook was not found or failed with an exception itself.

 ## Enable the new MM